Frequently Asked Questions

 How much does it cost to join Alpha Lambda Delta?

 National lifetime membership dues are $25.
-In addition, your local chapter usually charges local chapter dues ($5 - $30).
+In addition, your campus chapter usually charges local dues.
 The local chapter dues pay for chapter operating expenses (mailings, refreshments, service projects, and local scholarships).

 What do the dues cover?

 The national dues cover the cost of your membership certificate, your lapel pin, and a copy of the national magazine, The Flame.
 In addition, you are eligible to compete for 36 undergraduate scholarships of $1,000 - $6,000; 24 graduate fellowships of $3,000-$7,500; and 20 James G. Stemler Study Abroad Scholarships of $1,000 - $2,000 each.
 The national dues also cover the cost of an annual leadership/activities workshop.

 Can I lose membership in Alpha Lambda Delta if my grades drop?